10 min read

 Benefits

 Benefits of aerobic training include being able to exercise for longer periods of time and using oxygen more efficiently in muscles.
 Aerobic exercise improves the overall health of our cardiovascular systems and can leave us feeling more energized throughout the day.
-Additionally, aerobic exercises such as running have a significant impact on mental health as they can release endorphins and boost moods.
+Additionally, aerobic exercises such as running have a significant impact on heart health and mental health as they can release norepinephrine and endorphins (known as the “feel good hormones”), and boost moods.

 Examples